MelikaRad/DeepLearning_Projects/README.md

-# Deep Learning Assignment Projects
+# Deep Learning Projects
-My assignment projects for the ClassVison's AI course with focus on Keras &amp; Tensorflow.
+My projects for the ClassVison's AI course with focus on Keras &amp; Tensorflow.

 This repo features handy projects such as:
 * bone fracture detection